 Course outcomes Bloom's level Expected Attainment level (%) Expected Proficiency (grade) CO1.
-Illustrate the significance of equalization and Apply 80 В impact on wastewater treatment system.
-CO2.
+Illustrate the significance of equalization and design a equalization tank and realize its Apply 80 В CO2. impact on wastewater treatment system.
 Classify different types of settling involved in treatment and choose appropriate sedimentation units to remove the suspended impurities.
 Apply 90 A CO3.
 Analyze the mechanisms involved in filtration and its types for water/wastewater treatment and design the filtration units for the removal of finely divided colloidal and dissolved solids.
 Analyze 70 С CO4.
 Evaluate the theory of disinfection & adsorption and design the treatment units for the removal of dissolved organics and other undesirable compounds.
 Evaluate 80 В CO5.
 Choose appropriate mixing and aeration devices required for the treatment.
 Apply 70 С CO6.
 Analyze the chemical treatment methods for the conversion of harmful components in water/ wastewater into harmless ones.
 Analyze 90 A